brian101co/JavaScript-UI-Components/README.md

 # JavaScript-UI-Components
-A set of different JS UI components such as accordians, drop-down menus etc
+A set of different JS UI components such as accordians, image sliders, etc.